alcamo93/DoopNews/README.md

 * [web3.js](https://github.com/ethereum/web3.js/) - Javascript library used to interact with the Ethereum blockchain
 * [IPFS](https://docs.ipfs.io/) - InterPlanetary File System for peer-to-peer decentralized data storage.

-## openberry
+## Escuela Blockchain

 Anyone can become a blockchain engineer!

-**DoopNews** is a tutorial marketplace, designed to enable anyone to learn blockchain programming.
+**DoopNews** is a tutorial, designed to enable anyone to learn blockchain programming.

 **Website:**